-The priming bulb on your Weed Eater supplies fuel to the carburetor when the engine is cold.
+The priming bulb on your string trimmer supplies fuel to the carburetor when the engine is cold.
 It can't perform this function when it collapses; if this happens, you may find your trimmer impossible to start.
 That's because the collapse, which may be due to the bulb itself, can also signify a blockage in the line leading to the bulb from the fuel tank.
 The cause is often related to gummy varnishes left by old fuel.
 Replacing the bulb when it fails is a relatively straightforward procedure.

-The priming bulb on a Weed Eater -- a brand-name string trimmer -- functions in the same way as a priming bulb on any trimmer model.
-It's located just behind the starting handle on Weed Eaters, and according to the manufacturer, you should press it 10 times when cold-starting the trimmer.
+The primer bulb or priming bubble for a string trimmer functions in the same way on most trimmer models.
+It's often located just behind the starting handle, and you should press it 10 times when cold-starting the trimmer.
 Each time you do, it forces gas and air into the carburetor, and each time you release it, it draws more fuel from the gas tank and more air through the air filter.
 Loosely sprung check valves in the fuel system prevent the backward flow of fuel.

 A bulb may collapse simply because it's old and worn out.
 Bulbs are made from rubber or flexible plastic that can become soft after repeated use, especially if you use fuel with a high ethanol content.
 If you're in the habit of leaving the tool in storage for extended periods, varnish in the fuel can collect on the sides of the bulb, and this can make the sides stick together when you press the bulb.
 The solution is to replace the bulb.
 This is usually a simple procedure, although it involves removing the carburetor.

-Because primer bulbs do wear out, it's a good idea to replace the bulb on your Weed Eater every season if you use the tool frequently.
-You should also regularly clean or replace the air filter -- a dirty one can contribute to sluggish fuel delivery, and that can lead to poor performance of the priming bulb.
+Because primer bulbs do wear out, it's a good idea to replace the bulb on your string trimmer every season if you use the tool frequently.
+You should also regularly clean or replace the air filter.
+A dirty one can contribute to sluggish fuel delivery, and that can lead to poor performance of the priming bulb.
 If the priming bulb on your trimmer is slow to pop back to its original shape after you press it, try removing the air filter.
 If the bulb then responds normally, it's time to clean or replace the filter.